jbcodeforce/llm-ref-arch-demo/sa-tools/Readme.md

 # Tech Sellers - Solution Architects tools

-An application to demonstrate how to use specific documentation to do RAG on top of Anthropic Claude 2, for tech sellers and field solution architects.
+An application to demonstrate how to use specific documentation to do RAG on top of a Fundational Model like Amazon Titan, Anthropic Claude 2, or Jurasic.
+The tech sellers and field solution architects can use to query the corpus.

 ## Requirements